Delayed Puberty in Indian Girls and Boys: Diagnosis & Treatment

-No development of pubic hair by the age of 15 in Indian children is a hallmark sign of delayed puberty.
+No development of pubic hair by the age of 15 in Indian children is a hallmark sign of a late puberty.

 A time period of more than 5 years between the start and completion of genital development

 Puberty is a period when a child’s body prepares for sexual maturation.
 In some cases, children may pass through the age range for puberty without fully experiencing it.
-This is called delayed puberty and it is caused by underlying medical reasons.
+This delay in puberty may be caused by underlying medical reasons.
 Signs of delayed puberty in girls include no breast development by age 13 and no menstruation by age 16.
-Signs of delayed puberty in boys include no growth in testicle size by age 14 and no growth spurt by age 15.
+Early signs of puberty delay in boys include no growth in testicle size by age 14 and no growth spurt by age 15.

-Consult with an endocrinologist to assess your child’s delayed puberty symptoms
+Consult with an endocrinologist to assess your child’s puberty symptoms

 Most of us are aware of the tell-tale first signs of puberty in girls and boys.
 Puberty breast development and menstruation in girls; deepening of voice and muscle growth in boys.
 There are many more early signs of puberty in girls and boys and it’s important, as a parent, to comprehend the science behind these changes and support your child throughout this phase.